skip to content

 01:01:42 - Anthony Campolo

-Because when you do it through the ui, you include the, the environment variable and then you, you click deploy and then it starts doing the deploy once already loaded in.
-There is a way to do that though, to set the environment variable with the CLI before you actually deploy it.
+Because when you do it through the UI, you include the environment variable and then click deploy, and then it starts doing the deploy once it's already loaded in.
+There is a way to do that with the CLI before you actually deploy it, though.

 01:01:57 - Nick Taylor